Diploma of Naturopathy for Companion Pets

 Course intake is available the 1st of every month, except when starting with the CMT course component first

-Course is scheduled to be completed with 4 years
+Course is based on part-time study and scheduled to be completed within 4 years

 Distance education, webinars and a 5 day in-class component for the CanineMyofunctional Therapy unit (see CMT for details).